Yassmine-Yazidi-573/CodeAlpha-Task02/README.md

 ## Dataset

-The project uses the [RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)](https://zenodo.org/record/1188976) dataset.
+The project uses the [RAVDESS (Ryerson Audio-Visual Database of Emotional Speech )](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio) dataset.

 - Each audio file is a short utterance spoken by actors expressing different emotions.
 - Only the speech portion is used for emotion classification.